DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 [1]: https://app.datadoghq.com/organization-settings/sensitive-data-scanner/configuration
 {{% /tab %}}
-{{% tab "Through the Agent" %}}
+{{% tab "In the Agent" %}}

-<div class="alert alert-warning"><strong>Note</strong>: Sensitive Data Scanner through the Agent supports only one scanning group per organization.</div>
+<div class="alert alert-warning"><strong>Note</strong>: Sensitive Data Scanner in the Agent supports only one scanning group per organization.</div>

-1. Navigate to the [Sensitive Data Scanner through the Agent][1] configuration page.
+1. Navigate to the [Sensitive Data Scanner in the Agent][1] configuration page.
 1. Click **Add scanning group**.
 Alternatively, click the **Add** dropdown menu on the top right corner of the page and select **Add Scanning Group**.
 1. Enter a query filter for the data you want to scan.
-At the top, click **APM Spans** to preview the filtered spans.
-Click **Logs** to see the filtered logs.
+You can use only host-level tags for matching agents.
+At the bottom, the number of matching and eligible agents is displayed, including the total number of all agents that the tag matches.
 1. Enter a name and description for the group.
-1. Click the toggle buttons to enable Sensitive Data Scanner for the products you want (for example, logs, APM spans, RUM events, and Datadog events).
-1. Click **Create**.
+1. Click **Save**.

 [1]: https://app.datadoghq.com/organization-settings/sensitive-data-scanner/configuration/agent
 {{% /tab %}}
 {{< /tabs >}}

+By default, a newly-created scanning group is disabled.
+To enable a scanning group, click the corresponding toggle on the right side.

 ### Add scanning rules